SiriusBYT/Flashcord/README.md

 ## 💡 Instructions and Tips
 ℹ️ Flashcord is **NOT OUT YET!** These instructions are set in place in advance for future Flashcord users or for Closed Alpha Testers.

-It is not recommended to use Flashcord on Low-End Systems, you could, but in that case, disable animations and transitions with the variables provides.
+It is not recommended to use Flashcord on Low-End Systems, you could, but in that case, disable animations and transitions with the variables provided.

 ### ⚠️ Flashcord requires the "Channel Emojis" Discord Experiment for the best experience.
 Flashcord can work without this experiment, however without it, Flashcord looks more dead and less full of life, it is very recommended to enable that experiment.